MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-multi-region/aks-multi-cluster-content.md

 - Select deployment tooling that allows for flexible, repeatable, and idempotent deployment
 - In an active/active stamp configuration, consider how traffic is balanced across each stamp
 - As stamps are added and removed from the collection, consider capacity and cost concerns
-- Consider how to gain visibility and/or monitor the collection of stamps as a single unit
+- Consider how to gain visibility and/or monitor the collection of stamps as a single unit.

 Each of these items is detailed with specific guidance in the following sections of this reference architecture.